 European laundered linen tumbled at the mill for softness.
-Rainy is a unique stripy check in natural on a dark navy background.
+Lottie is a versatile navy and natural check made up of different textures and lines.

 This linen is produced in small batches in Eastern Europe where there is a strong heritage of spinning and weaving linen fabric.

 Lottie is perfect for bed linen and curtains and can be used for many of our patterns, ideally dresses, skirts, tops, and loose fitting trousers.

 Wash at 30 degrees with a non bio detergent.
 Do not tumble.
 Shake out and dry flat.
 Linen will always seize up after washing but as soon as you start to use/wear it the fibres relax again.